 The steps outlined below explain every stage of your page design in the order you can expect them to occur.
-Authors often ask me, “How long will it take?”
+Authors often ask us, “How long will it take?”
 The quick answer is four to six weeks.

 Your page design, typesetting, and layout will receive as much careful attention as it needs to become the best it can be.
-I’ll make sure you’re completely happy with your pages before your book goes to press.
+We’ll make sure you’re completely happy with your pages before your book goes to press.
 That’s a promise.

 Step 1: Free initial consultation